An Unlikely Pair Share A Moment That Goes Beyond Politics

 Though Amdeen was unsuccessful in retrieving the hat, Weidknecht says he was grateful that she stepped in to defend him.

-"I don't think we could be any further apart as people, and yet, it was just kinda like this common 'That's not OK,' moment," Weidknecht says.
+"I don't think we could be any further apart as people, and yet, it was just kinda like this common 'that's not OK' moment," Weidknecht says.

 Police arrested one person involved in the altercation with Weidknecht.
 Others were also arrested at the rally for other offenses, though for the most part, the protest were peaceful.